juanfresia/bash-junkie/_posts/2020-04-23-bash-conditionals.md

 Well, the rules are called _conditional expressions_ and are roughly the same as the ones that we already covered for `test` and `[` builtins.
-This means the format of what goes inside can be the same as those commands.
-Whoa, that was exciting.
+This means the format of what goes inside can be the same as for those commands.
+That was exciting...
 Where is the catch?
-Why not add another alias to the `test` command, why do even care?
+Why not add another alias to the `test` command?

 ### The power of the parser

-Yes, the general flavor and format of the conditional expression `[[` supports is almost cloned from it's predecessors.
-Mostly to avoid driving shell script programmers a new way of doing their ifs.
-That's not the interesting part of this.
+Yes, the general flavor and format of the compound command `[[` is almost cloned from it's predecessors.
+Mostly to avoid driving shell script programmers crazy with a new way of doing their ifs. _But_, the interesting part is in the subtle differences between _simple commands_ and _compound commands_

-Having `[[` integrated so deeply in bash shell as to become part of it's very own syntax means a couple of things:
+Having `[[` integrated so deeply in bash shell as to become part of it's very own syntax means a couple of things.

-We are no longer tied to the `command` format (which is also followed by builtins).
-Characters with special meaning inside a command (such as `|` or `&&`) had to be escaped to be used within a command.
-Ever wondered why the `-a` to _and_ two conditions?
+We are no longer tied to the _command_ syntax (which is also followed by builtins).
+You know, the good old _"sequence of blank-separated arguments and control operators, where the first element indicates the command to run"_.

+Characters with special meaning inside a command (such as `|`, `>` or `&&`) had to be escaped to be escaped in `test` and `[` in order to avoid calling specific features of the shell, like a redirection.
+Ever wondered why the `-a` to _and_ two conditions in `test`?
+Now you know why.

-Now that we can use `&&` and `||` for logical operations, `-a` and `-o` are no longer supported.
-We can also use parenthesis for grouping and other operators (like `<`) that previously needed escaping for having special meaning inside a command.
+In a _compound command_ rules change, meaning of symbols can be redefined by the shell.
+We can use `&&` and `||` for logical operations (`-a` and `-o` are no longer supported).
+We can also use parenthesis for grouping and other operators (like `<` for "less than") without having to escape them.

+> _Compound commands in bash are part of the syntax, they are able to
+> **redefine** the meaning of symbols_

-Another key difference is that we no longer have to worry about empty variables and wring substitutions.
-Essentially quotes are needed whenever we want bash to _pass the command and empty argument_ if the variable is empty or undefined.
-If we don't quote, the variable is omitted.
+Another key difference is that we no longer have to worry about empty variables and wrong substitutions.
+Essentially quotes are needed whenever we want bash to pass the command and _empty argument_ if the variable is empty or undefined.
+If we don't quote, the variable is omitted, as if it had never existed.

+The following example illustrates these points, and shows how the same expression is much more clear written with the "improved test" _compound command_.

 ```bash
 # Parenthesis and , sign need to be escaped